vdhamer/Photo-Club-Hub/.github/README.md

 </summary>
 The phone numbers, e-mail addresses and ages of members of Fotogroep Waalre may not be public information.
 They are read by the app, but not actually shown or used at present.
 For good measure, the data is stored in encrypted form and decryted by the version of the app in the Apple App Store.
-The Github version circumvents the encrypted data altogether, which - although a detail - turns out to be tricky to do reliably.
+The GitHub version circumvents the encrypted data altogether, which - although a detail - turns out to be tricky to do reliably.

 <ul><details><summary>